joaofauvel/shp2metric/README.md

-# zipg
+# shp2metric
-CLI utility to zip groups of files with the same name inside a directory.
+CLI utility to convert Operations Center shapefiles from imperial to metric and more